selimslab/selimslab.github.io/_posts/2022-4-12-a-good-life.md

 ---

-What is a good life?
+How to live a good life?

-How to live?

 ---

-We all have a philosophy and show it by the life we lead, even if we aren't aware of it
+We show it by the life we lead

-Here's my collection of thoughts on these central questions
+You become what you do

 ---